-- 6.31 A UFEC authorises the lowest stake gaming machines (Category D).
-We can grant or refuse an application for a UFEC, but we cannot add conditions. - 6.32 A UFEC is likely to cater to families, including unaccompanied children and young persons and are likely to be arcade style premises such as in airports and motorway service centres.
-A UFEC should not be confused with a licensed family entertainment centre (FEC) which requires the operator to obtain a premises licence.
-A requirement of an FEC is that there must be clear segregation between areas permitted for children and people over 18 years old. - 6.33 The applicant for a UFEC must show that the premises will be or will mainly be used for making gaming machines available for use. - 6.34 We can only grant an application for a permit if we are satisfied that the premises will be used as an UFEC, and if we have consulted the chief officer of police on the application.
+- 6.30 A UFEC authorises the lowest stake gaming machines (Category D).
+We can grant or refuse an application for a UFEC, but we cannot add conditions. - 6.31 A UFEC is likely to cater to families, including unaccompanied children and

+- young persons and are likely to be arcade style premises such as in airports, motorway service centres or bowling alleys.
+A UFEC should not be confused with a licensed family entertainment centre (FEC) which requires the operator to obtain a premises licence. - 6.32 The applicant for a UFEC must show that the premises will be or will mainly be used for making gaming machines available for use. - 6.33 We can only grant an application for a permit if we are satisfied that the premises will be used as an UFEC, and if we have consulted the chief officer of police on the application.